St. Joseph's College, Irinjalakuda

 St. Joseph's College (Autonomous) Irinjalakuda is one of the women's college in the state of Kerala, India.
 This institution was established in 1964 and affiliated with the University of Calicut.
+In 1999, St. Joseph’s College, Irinjalakuda established the Department of Biotechnology, distinguished as the one and only institution in Kerala to provide a government-aided B.Sc.
+Biotechnology program.
 St.Joseph's College was the first women's college in Kerala to offer a Master's program in Mass Communication and Journalism.
-The institution has more than 3000+ students, 150+ highly experienced faculties, 40+ Programmes, and 35+ Value added Courses.
-St.Joseph's College has its own online news portal, SJC Chronicle, and campus newsletter The Commentator, which is managed and operated by its students.
+The institution has more than 3000+ students.